As far as election years go, 2020 is a big one! We are just weeks away from our Presidential Election.

 And, 2020 is the 100th anniversary of the passage of the 19th Amendment, which provided women with the constitutional right to vote.

-So now is the perfect time to get our kids involved in voting.
-Our children need to know why voting matters, why it’s important that every citizen register to vote, and participate in each and every election.
+Now is the time to get our kids involved in voting and the election process.
+Our children are future voters.
+They need to know why voting matters, why it’s important that every citizen register to vote, and why each registered voter needs to participate in each and every election.

 But, how exactly does a parent do that?
 Without it sounding like a history lesson?
 Here are a few ideas: